sc0000/webcam-noise-machine-3000/README.md

 * FX parameter sliders are sometimes not updated correctly when assigned to another waveform.
 * Usually, the camera needs to see a hand for the loading screen to disappear.
+* This app hasn't been maintained in a while, and a lot of dependencies are brought in in older versions.

+## Demo

+[Demo](https://youtu.be/7mXSGJH_6XA).
+Please note that this is recorded with a phone, with the audio coming straight out some *suboptimal* laptop speakers.
+Unfortunately, my machine wouldn't handle running this and a screen capture at the same time.